Share this entry

 - Wilson Theatre in Mayer Hall, Beloit College

-- Public is welcome.
-Admission is FREE!
-(Bring the kids!)
+- FREE!
+Public is welcome.
+And bring the kids!

 Immediately following the acceptance lecture

 A celebratory reception and dinner honoring Richard Alley will be held immediately following the acceptance lecture.

 - 7:00 p.m. dinner

 - Reservations required and deadline: February 23, 2018